- What are the library's circulation policies?

 - 300-Social Sciences

 - 900-Geography and History

-In addition to the main print collection, the library also has a number of books in our reference collection that are designated as in-library-usage only, as well as a Teacher Education collection and an ever-growing DVD collection on the second floor.
+In addition to the main print collection, the library also has a number of books in our reference collection that are designated as in-library-usage only, as well as an Education collection and an ever-growing DVD collection on the second floor.